 - The Holy Bible

-We believe in the supernatural, full and unqualified inspiration of the Holy Bible (as written), the Word of God; it is inerrant, supreme, and final.
+The Holy Bible is the supernatural, full, and inspired Word of God; it is inerrant, supreme, and final.

 II Timothy 3:16-17

 2. The Work of Christ

 The sinless life, death, and resurrection of the Lord Jesus Christ provided the perfect sacrifice for the redemption of sinners, who are redeemed by faith alone.